Eeems-Org/remarkable.guide/README.md

 - python
 - texlive-base
 - texlive-latex-extra
+- enchant

 At which point in time you can build the site with `make`.

 If you would like to have the site automatically update as you change files in [src](src), you can run `make dev`.
 This will open the build of the site in your browser, and auto update the page when you make changes.
 If you would like to automatically update [src/_static/images](src/_static/images) as you make changes to [images](images), you can run `make dev-images`.

+You can run `make spelling` to just check spelling of the guide.

 ### How do I add a page to the site?
 Create a new `*.rst` file in [src](src).